No kidding: Book details Billy the Kid's Hico connection

 ‘BRUSHY BILL’

 But a man known as “Brushy Bill” Roberts, told the story before he died in December 1950 that he was actually Billy the Kid.
 Brushy Bill was 90 — three days shy of turning 91.
-His wife, Lizzie, had him buried at a cemetery on the north side of Hamilton.
+His wife, Lizzie, had him buried at a cemetery on the north side of Hamilton, 20 miles away down U.S. Highway 281.

 The Brushy Bill story led to the opening of the popular Billy the Kid Museum, on North Pecan Street in downtown Hico in 1987.